Youth Internship Program

 Interested in learning or collaborating with the Network, email [email protected].

-Our alumni say it best in their own words:
+Our alumni and interns say it best in their own words:

 "I learned a lot about my community and food justice.
 Generally those things aren't taught in school when I was in high school, I only briefly touched on food justice in my 12th grade health class.
 So I'm grateful that I had East New York Farms to educate myself on that."